Skip to Content

 If you live in an area that does not have a composting program, you can set up your private compost bin.

-Compost bins are usually made out of wood, plastic, metal, or bioplastic.
+Compost bins are usually made of wood, plastic, metal, or bioplastic.

 The most commonly used design is called center-channeled with two side channels.
 The center channel stores the finished compost, and the two side channels collect rotting leaves or other plant matter.